alexzielenski/ILScopebar/README.markdown

 	It is different from MGScopebar and apple's scope bar because instead of grouping, it consolidates all the items that don't fit into a menu at the end of it.

-	**THIS IS A WIP AS OF RIGHT NOW.
-I AM CURRENTLY OPTIMIZING IT FOR OUTSITE USAGE**
 Screenshot:
 ![](http://github.com/alexzielenski/ILScopebar/raw/master/screenshot.png)